jatin6297/66daysofdata/README.md

-# 66daysofdata
+# Regression
-This repository contains the practical implementation of various machine learning concept.
+This repository contains the practical implementation of multivariate regression.